Fun with the Patentsview Api

 where people involved with patents have been

-sighted!
-So logically the next step would be to make a web service call
+sighted! (inventor's or assignee's locations) So, logically, the next step would be to make a web service call

 to the patentsview location endpoint using the nearby cities returned